(AS AMENDED October 24, 2018)

 Section 3: Quorum.
-The members present at any properly announced meeting shall represent at least 20 percent of the membership.
+The member families represented at any properly announced meeting must be at least 20 percent of the total member families.

 Section 4: Voting.
 All issues to be voted on shall be decided by a simple majority of those present at the meeting in which the vote takes place.